-This is where Customer Lifetime Value is useful – it takes into account all the likely sales an average customer will make over their lifetime.
+This is where Customer Lifetime Value is practical – it takes into account all the likely sales an average customer will make over their lifetime.

-In a simple form the formula would be:
+In a simple form, the formula would be:

 Purchase Frequency x Average Order Value x Average Customer Lifespan

 For more on calculating CLV, check out this helpful article by HubSpot.

 However, this is purely based on revenue and does not factor in acquisition or retention costs.
 So you might choose to use: